 As the package doesn’t feature any Barlow lens, this telescope ships a corrector lens to improve 2X magnification.
-I can say it’s a good trade for Barlow lens.
+I can say it’s a good trade for the Barlow lens.

 For collecting a nice amount of light, the AstroMaster 114EQ protrudes a 114mm aperture that works with a focal length of 1000mm.
 With this focal length, you can focus on distant scenarios and see them in a better way than ever.

-For observing other planets, double stars, dwarf planets, the focal ratio put a line of impact in this game.
+For observing other planets, double stars, and dwarf planets, the focal ratio put a line of impact in this game.
 With the f/8.7 focal ratio of this telescope, you can enjoy a narrow field of view and enjoy higher magnification quality.

 As an extra layer of benefit, this telescope also features a lower magnifying ability so that you can check both celestial and ground targets during the daytime.

 Featuring an aluminum frame, the Astromaster 114EQ comes in handy and lightweight, weighing around 7.7kg or 17lbs.
-Because of that, you can comfortably carry it anywhere you love, even on the higher grounds.
+Because of that, you can comfortably carry it anywhere you love, even on higher grounds.

 Also, for your advantage, the telescope includes a red dot finderscope that enhances your stargazing in the space.

-Well, not to mention, you can make a tour to the space via an app, hands down to the BONUS Starry Night Basic Edition Astronomy Software.
+Well, not to mention, you can make a tour of the space via an app, hands down to the BONUS Starry Night Basic Edition Astronomy Software.
 In this app, you have the chance to explore a database of 36,000 objects, maps, and sky simulations.
 So, you can certainly enrich your astronomy knowledge indeed.

 In-detailed Comparison between Celestron PowerSeeker 114EQ and AstroMaster 114EQ